 CAUTION If the equipment is exposed with water, immediately stop using it and check if water enters into the product.
 Using the equipment with water presenting in internal electric component may cause signal output failure due to short-circuit.
 Moreover, when grease is washed out by water, sliding parts will be subject to higher friction, which can result in poor coupling or sealing.
-In the event of exposure to water, be sure to conduct the inspection and actions specified in Chart 4.
+In the event of exposure to water, be sure to conduct the inspection and actions specified in the chart below.

-Cha art 3.
-Response actions to water expo sure Check item Check method Action 1 Electric contact and proximity SW signal Check for short-circuit on the I/O unit side.
+Check item Check method Action 1 Electric contact and proximity SW signal Check for short-circuit on the I/O unit side.
 Visually check for accumulation of water.
 If any, wipe off with a dry cloth.
 (Do not attempt to blow water off with an air gun or the like as doing so may let water get further into the equipment.)
 2 Cam, lock pin and tapered pin Visual check Apply grease.
 3 O-ring Visual check Apply grease.
 4 Other section exposed with water Check all sections for water accumulation and wipe off if any.
 Apply grease to uncoated metal parts.